uh-dcm/news-article-collection-container/README.md

 docker run -it -p 5000:5000 backend-dev
 ```

-Now the whole project environment should be running, with real-time changed rendered, reachable from http://localhost:4000/.
+Now the whole project environment should be running, with real-time changes rendered.
+Also reachable from http://localhost:4000/.